serhii-dolia/roots-of-lisp/README.md

 ## Running

 This project uses EcmaScript Modules (ESM).
 They are supported by the latest LTS Node versions.
-In order to run the project, you can use the npm script:
+In order to run the project, you can use the commands:

 `yarn start`
 or